newH1VE/Fish4Phish/README.md

 # definitions

 This directory implements all needed classes and enums.
 Classes contain variables to save all features as well as the url and label for all filters.
+Enums specify logging actions like informative, warning and error.

 ## classes

+all classes for blacklist, content filter, lexical filter, signature filter, letter frequencies, logging color and to save done redirects of website.

+## enums

+They define different actions of the logger.
+Three actions are implemented:
+1. Informative: [INFO]
+2. Warning: [WARN]
+3. Error: [ERR]